bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/BBN/002-joining-bbn.md

 ---
-sidebar_position: 97
+sidebar_position: 2
-sidebar_label: Joining the BitVM Bridge Network (BBN)
+sidebar_label: Joining BBN
+slug: joining-bbn
 ---

 # Joining the BitVM Bridge Network (BBN)

 This document outlines how interested parties can participate in the BitVM Bridge Network (BBN) as Brokers, Attesters, or Watchers.

 If you’re interested in getting involved, feel free to contact us via email at [build@bitlayer.org](mailto:build@bitlayer.org).

 ## Brokers